DaniPet02/CV-hw/README.md

         └── val/
 ```

+Then, by running the function `fix_dataset` you will have the dataset fixed in the right way, without the cities' subfolders, and with nicer files names.
 In `globals.py`, if you import the dataset out of the src folder and name it `cityscapes`, ensure the path is set to:
 ```python
 CITYSCAPES_PATH = "../cityscapes"